Preston Plucknett

 Preston Plucknett is a suburb of Yeovil in Somerset, England.
-It was once a small village, and a separate civil parish until 1930, when it was absorbed into the neighbouring parishes of Yeovil, Brympton and West Coker.
+It was once a small village, and a separate civil parish until 31 March 1930, when it was absorbed into the neighbouring parishes of Yeovil, Brympton and West Coker.
 It was listed in the Domesday Book of 1086 as "Preston" (Old English: preost tun, "priest farm/settlement") when its lord was Ansger of Montacute (Alfward before 1066).
 In the 13th century, Alan de Plugenet was lord of the manor and added his surname to Preston.
 Following the 20th century expansion of Yeovil, Preston Plucknett became little more than a suburb of the town.
 Throughout the centuries the spelling and pronunciation of the name has changed and evolved until it became the present day "Preston Plucknett."
 The parish of Preston Plucknett was part of the Stone Hundred.
+In 1921 the parish had a population of 591.